Talks and Media

 und der systemische Rassismus

-.
-Invited lecture, International Psychoanalytic University, Berlin, Germany.
+[Dark Shadows: Erich Fromm, Social Psychoanalysis and Systemic Racism].
+Invited Lecture, International Psychoanalytic University, Berlin, Germany.

 R. Frie (December 2021).
-Invited panel presentation of applied psychoanalytic research with Vera King, Jürgen Straub and Christina von Braun.
+Applied psychoanalytic research.
+Invited panel presentation with Vera King, Jürgen Straub and Christina von Braun.
 Academic Advisory Board Meeting, International Psychoanalytic University, Berlin, Germany.

 R. Frie (November, 2021).
-Erich Fromm Vorlesung: Trauma and Silence, Erich Fromm, the Holocaust and Historical Responsibility.
+Erich Fromm Vorlesung [Annual Erich Fromm Lecture]: Trauma and Silence, Erich Fromm, the Holocaust and Historical Responsibility.
 International Psychoanalytic University, Berlin, Germany.

 R. Frie (November, 2021).
 Psychoanalysis in the Shadow of Fascism and Genocide: Erich Fromm and the Interpersonal Tradition, Invited lecture and discussion, International Organization of the Erich Fromm Institute, Tübingen, Germany.
 (Virtual)